DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-03-12-allocations-alpha.md

   - PN006
 ---

-The Allocations alpha explored potential changes to the [previous Allocations process](/publish-teacher-training-courses/allocations-cycle-summary).
+The allocations alpha explored potential changes to the [previous allocations process](/publish-teacher-training-courses/allocations-cycle-summary).

 We prototyped and tested features to:

-* provide a clear understanding of the changes to the recruitment cycle
+- provide a clear understanding of the changes to the recruitment cycle
-* grant permission to recruit for uncapped courses as part of the add courses/rollover journey on Publish
+- grant permission to recruit for uncapped courses as part of the add courses/rollover journey on Publish teacher training courses (Publish)
-* enable accredited providers to request and receive allocations for capped courses on Publish
+- enable accredited providers to request and receive allocations for capped courses on Publish
-* request undergraduate and early years initial teacher training course places
+- request undergraduate and early years initial teacher training course places

 ## Proposed allocations process map